Mufado/BooksApp/README.md

 You should be good to go by just running the `run.cmd` file, located at the root of the project.
 > All this batch file does is setup the database before executing all project applications

-After executing successfully running the batch file, you should see:
+After successfully running the batch file, you should see:

 **Web API**
 ```